 True random selection requires the use of a statistically random generator, often computer-based.

 Limit the time between notification and testing.
 Make sure you know your chosen drug testing clinic hours and policies.
 The Department of Transportation (DOT) allows for 30 min. plus reasonable travel time.
-Whatever you choose, make sure it’s clearly stated on their drug test form.
+Make sure arrival time is clearly stated on their drug test form.
 If an employee doesn’t make it to the drug testing facility in time, it may be considered a refusal to test.
 Ultimately, the Designated Employer Representative (DER) decides if a delay constitutes a refusal to test.
 The collection site should call the DER to notify them of a delay.
 The DER, then determines if the delay was justified or not.

 Stay up to date on state and federal drug testing regulations.
-Failure to remain compliant could result in heavy fines for your company.
+Failure to remain compliant often results in heavy fines for your company.

 Know what your industry requires regarding drug testing.
 You may be regulated by your industry as well as the federal or state government.
 For example, what is the time frame you have to work within to complete random drug testing?
 FMCSA allows testing anytime within the quarter.
 Other regulators only allow a few days for employers to send workers for random drug testing.